User instructions for VAT registered UK businesses inputting data into Powered Now to run VAT reporting

-When doing residential building work if quoting based on reduced rate it can give you a competitive advantage over businesses always quoting the standard rate.
-Alternatively, if you quote standard rate and a competitor quotes reduced rate you will be at a disadvantage.
+When doing residential building work if quoting based on the reduced rate it can give you a competitive advantage over businesses always quoting the standard rate.
+Alternatively, if you quote the standard rate and a competitor quotes reduced rate you will be at a disadvantage.
 There are complex rules for this so you should check with your accountant if you believe that reduced rate may be applicable.

 Here is an example of what might qualify for a reduced rate, though this is always worth discussing with your accountant:

-- Supply and fit of energy saving materials when this is the focus of the contract.
+- Supply and fit of energy-saving materials when this is the focus of the contract.
 This can include draft excluders, roofing, flooring, wall insulation and central heating controllers.
 If the contract is part of a bigger job (e.g. installation of a full central heating system or building an extension) then the standard rate, not reduced rate, must be charged.
-Double glazing is always at standard rate.
+Double glazing is always at the standard rate.

-- Supply and fit of heating of water or space using a ground source, air source or solar also qualifies for reduced rate.
+- Supply and fit of heating of water or space using a ground source, air source or solar also qualifies for the reduced rate.
 Again, this must be the focus of the contract.